kbaseattic/design_docs/data/KBaseFBAModeling.md

     /*
         Add media condition to workspace
     */

-    authentication required;
-    funcdef addmedia(addmedia_params input) returns (object_metadata mediaMeta);
+30. funcdef export_media(export_media_params input) returns (string output);

-    /* Input parameters for the "export_media" function.

-		media_id media - ID of the media to be exported (a required argument) workspace_id workspace - workspace containing the media to be exported (a required argument) string format - format to which the media should be exported (html, json, readable) (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+	    /* Input parameters for the "export_media" function. media_id media - ID of the media to be exported (a required argument) workspace_id workspace - workspace containing the media to be exported (a required argument) string format - format to which the media should be exported (html, json, readable) (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			media_id media;
 			workspace_id workspace;
 			string format;
 			string auth;
 	    } export_media_params;
 	    /*
 	        Exports media in specified format (html,readable)
 	    */
-    authentication optional;
-    funcdef export_media(export_media_params input) returns (string output);

     /* Input parameters for the "addmedia" function.